ErHaWeb/partner_rating/README.md

 ## What does it do?

 This Extbase/Fluid based TYPO3 extension allows departments in a company to easily rate cooperation partners via a frontend form.
 The evaluation is based on school grades.
-Grades greater than 4 must be justified.
+Grades greater than a configurable limit value must be justified.
 This justification can be done either by predefined reasons or by a free text entry.

 Special attention is paid to the fact that a large number of cooperation partners can be found quickly.
 This is possible through an AJAX-driven database search, which results in a dynamic adjustment of the partner selection field.